Pawelv9/Fire-chat/README.md

-Fire Chat available at https://fire-chat-2f4f1.firebaseapp.com/ Your can post and delete your messages
+Fire Chat available at https://fire-chat-2f4f1.firebaseapp.com/

+After you Signed In, you can post and delete your messages and see what others say about cats & pizza